How to Secure Nagaoka Fireworks Festival 2026 Viewing Tickets Without the Lottery

 For more information about these issues and how to tackle them, please refer to the following article:

-In this article, we’ll show you a way to completely avoid those issues and still enjoy the Nagaoka Fireworks Festival from the most coveted seats, such as the box seats (masu-seki).
+In this article, we will show you a way to completely avoid those issues and still enjoy the Nagaoka Fireworks Festival from the most coveted seats, such as the box seats (masu-seki).

 Among the various lottery-based ticket options, the most popular are the box seats (masu-seki) located on the Nagaoka Station side (Venue A).